BigChoongus/Elementary-Quantum-Mechanics/docs/chapter1.md

 a system which is to make such predictions without any additional predictions which conflict with our desired subject.
-We choose the rules of our model based on what makes sense -- one would never model the probability of a train arriving $x$ minutes late with an exponential, for example, because the probability of a train arriving 100 minutes late should not be exponentially greater than it arriving 10 minutes late.
+We choose the rules of our model based on what makes sense -- one would never model the probability of a train arriving $` x `$ minutes late with an exponential, for example, because the probability of a train arriving 100 minutes late should not be exponentially greater than it arriving 10 minutes late.
 How perfect are our rules?
 That would depend on the purpose of the